 In addition to the Court’s opinion, Justice Thomas’ concurring opinion is important reading.
 It broadly questions the constitutionality of administrative enforcement proceedings involving “core private rights that must be adjudicated by Article III courts.”
 In Justice Thomas’ view, deferential review by a court of appeals following an administrative adjudication of private rights (such as proceedings involving assessment of civil penalties) does not satisfy this Article III constitutional requirement.

 Justice Gorsuch filed a separate opinion, concurring only in the judgment.
-In his view, the Court’s “Thunder Basin factors” (including the “meaningful judicial review” factor) for determining whether a statute impliedly strips district courts of subject-matter jurisdiction is irrelevant.
+In his view, the Court’s “Thunder Basin factors” (including the “meaningful judicial review” factor) for determining whether a statute impliedly strips district courts of subject-matter jurisdiction are irrelevant.
 Instead, Justice Gorsuch contends all that is required is a straightforward application of 28 USC § 1331 – the federal-question statute.

 Finally, it should be emphasized that the Court did not rule on the merits of the structural constitutional claims, but instead, only the important question of district court jurisdiction to consider those claims.